 A Trojan, in the world of computers, is a type of malware.
-The term “Trojan” is short for “Trojan horse,” inspired by the ancient Greek story of the wooden horse used to deceive the city of Troy.
+If you’re wondering what a Trojan is, the term comes from “Trojan horse,” inspired by the ancient Greek story of the wooden horse used to deceive the city of Troy.
 Just like the wooden horse, a Trojan in computing tricks users into believing it is something useful or harmless, while it actually causes harm.

 The Mythological Trojan Horse